1. Compare Prices Across Every Brand (This is the #1 Hack)

 The sweet spot is shoulder season:

 For New Zealand, the same logic applies but shifted slightly.
 March–April and October–November offer the best balance of weather and price.
 Winter (June–August) is cheapest but cold — great for South Island skiing if you don't mind the chill.
+Our South Island itinerary has detailed seasonal advice.

 4. Snap Up Relocation Deals ($1/Day or Even Free)